SEO for Estate Planning Attorneys

 Users are constantly searching for the most up-to-date information, especially those seeking the services of an attorney.
 Capitalize on the need with hyper-relevant “current year content.”
 For instance, simple blog posts such as “Changes in Real Estate Tax Law for 2022” capture the “current year” keyword.
 It distinguishes your post from others without it.
 It also furthers your standing as the more definitive, current authority on the subject.

-There’s no overstating the importance of SEO to your estate planning law practice.
+There’s no overstating the importance of lawyer SEO to your estate planning law practice.

 To guarantee your firm’s success, you need to generate traffic, acquire solid leads, and then convert them into clients.